Sunspot (Marvel Comics): New Mutants

 Soon after Roberto discovers his powers, a mutant-hating faction of mercenaries led by Donald Pierce, called the Hellfire Club, kidnap Juliana and use her as bait to lure Roberto into a trap.
 He engages the kidnappers, but is eventually defeated when the solar power he absorbed runs out.
-A telepathic mutant named Professor Xavier hears about Pierce's evil plan and sends two young mutants called Karma and Psyche to rescue Roberto.
+Professor Xavier hears about Pierce's evil plan and sends two young mutants called Karma and Psyche to rescue Roberto.
 During the following battle, Juliana sacrifices her life for Roberto, jumping in front of a bullet meant for him.

 Roberto joins Karma and Psyche in pursuit of Pierce.
 The three are joined by Wolfsbane, and after the battle by Sam Guthrie (Cannonball), one of Pierce's misguided mutant hirelings, despite initial reservations from the others.
 Professor Xavier offers to train the five teenagers to control their new mutant powers.
 They accept the offer and become the founding members of the New Mutants, a group of junior X-Men.
 Although Professor X's intentions are for them to only be students, over the course of the New Mutants series, they grow into superheroes and travel to space, Asgard, and the Amazon, as well as the past and the future.
 During Roberto's tenure with the New Mutants, he and Sam become best friends.

-He is at some point reunited with his parents, and then with the New Mutants, when he visits Nova Roma.
-Some time after, Sunspot and Wolfsbane are injected with the drug that helped create Cloak and Dagger and he briefly becomes a monster.
-He then encounters the White Queen and her Hellions for the first time.
-He is later abducted and forced to serve as one of the Gladiators.
-On another adventure with the New Mutants, he visits Asgard.
-Alongside the New Mutants, he fights Warlock's father, the Magus.
-He also battles Cameron Hodge and the Right.
-With the New Mutants, he battles Freedom Force.
-He also falls in love with the alien Gosamyr.

 X-Force

 When the time travelling antihero Cable takes over the New Mutants and turns them into the paramilitary group X-Force, Sunspot parts ways with the team.
-During this time, Sunspot is tutored by Gideon of the Externals, an old business partner of Roberto's father (who has since died), who suspects Sunspot to be a fellow External.
+During this time, Sunspot is tutored by Gideon of the Externals, an old business partner of Emmanuel da Costa (who has since died), who suspects Sunspot to be a fellow External.
 Gideon experiments on Sunspot, granting him new powers such as flight and the ability to fire blasts of solar energy.
-For a time, Sunspot becomes lost in the spacetime continuum after interfering with the teleportation powers of Locus.
+Sunspot becomes lost in the spacetime continuum after interfering with the teleportation powers of Locus.